heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

             country: string,
             topics: [string]
         };

+        create dataset ProcessedTweets(ProcessedTweet)
+        primary key id;

-The processing required in transforming a collected tweet to its lighter version (of type ProcessedTweet) involves extracting the topics or hash-tags (if any) in a tweet and collecting them in the referred-topics attribute for the tweet.
+The processing required in transforming a collected tweet to its lighter version of type "ProcessedTweet" involves extracting the topics or hash-tags (if any) in a tweet and collecting them in the referred "topics" attribute for the tweet.
 Additionally, the latitude and longitude values (doubles) are combined into the spatial point type.
-Note that spatial data types are considered as first class citizens that come with the support for creating indexes.
+Note that spatial data types are considered as first-class citizens that come with the support for creating indexes.
 Next we show a revised version of our example TwitterFeed that involves the use of a UDF.
-We assume that the UDF that contains the transformation logic into a ProcessedTweet is avaialable as a Java UDF inside an AsterixDB library named 'testlib'.
+We assume that the UDF that contains the transformation logic into a "ProcessedTweet" is available as a Java UDF inside an AsterixDB library named 'testlib'.
 We defer the writing of a Java UDF and its installation as part of an AsterixDB library to a later section of this document.

+        use dataverse feeds;

         create feed ProcessedTwitterFeed if not exists
         using "push_twitter"
-        (("type-name"="Tweet"));
+        (("type-name"="Tweet"))
         apply function testlib#processRawTweet;

 Note that a feed adaptor and a UDF act as pluggable components.
-These contribute towards providing a generic ‘plug-and-play‘ model where custom implementations can be provided to cater to specific requirements.
+These contribute towards providing a generic "plug-and-play" model where custom implementations can be provided to cater to specific requirements.

 ####Building a Cascade Network of Feeds####